OAXFoundation/oaxfoundation.github.io/_posts/2023-1-12-Trends-Heading-into-2023.md

 And we expect things to start to move in the coming months, between Daniel Agegre from Activision Blizzard being named CEO of Yuga Labs, to the gaming software company, Animoca Brands announcing a $2B investment fund for the metaverse.

 Naturally with big name players and talent investing in this space, we do expect higher quality games and metaverse platforms that will offer a vision for what the future of this space holds.
-With any development timeline though, it's more than likely that we’ll need to wait for the better part of the year before we begin to see hints of the fruits of labor from these announcements.
+With any development timeline though, it's more than likely that we’ll need to wait for the better part of the year before we begin to see hints of the fruits of labor from these announcements.<br><br>

 ***